 Our technicians wear white gloves to handle all of our client materials.
 Each photo was cleaned of dust and checked for imperfections before being placed on a flatbed scanner.
 After the scan is complete the technician will crop the borders, transcribe any captions into the file name and do some basic optimization.
 It is important that our clients get the best scan possible.

 After the photos are successfully scanned, optimized and organized the technician will move onto the albums.
 Find out tomorrow why we are the best in the country for scanning albums and scrapbooks to digital.

-If you want to learn more about our photo scanning process, visit this page.
+Click here if you want to learn more about our photo scanning process.